Skip to main content

 Get Workload Details

-Metadata for a Workload can be retrieved either with the Konfig UI or Konfig CLI.
+Metadata for a Workload can be retrieved either with the Konfigurate UI or Konfigurate CLI.

-1. Navigate to the homepage of the Konfig UI.
+1. Navigate to the homepage of the Konfigurate UI.

 2. Navigate to the Platform containing the Domain you want to view the Workload for by clicking the Platform in either the side navigation or in the main viewport.